 Diaphragm Multi-plate Clutch:

 The Diaphragm Multi-Plate Clutch is made of the same parts as of the Spring type Multi-plate Clutch, excluding the thrust spring.
-In that case, the diaphragm spring can be used in the place of thrust spring.
+In this case, the diaphragm spring is used in the place of thrust spring.

 Hydraulic or Automatic Multi-plate Clutch :

 The Hydraulic Multi-plate Clutch is also as same as Diaphragm Clutch but it has some differences in its operational part.

 To discuss the working principle of the multi-plate clutch, it can be said at first that it has two types of working procedures.
 One is the engaging procedure and the other is the disengaging procedure.
 Regarding this, here the two types are discussed below:

 - Engagement takes place in the engine when the driver pressed the clutch paddle.

 - Apart from that, it enhances the movements of the thrust springs.

 - The pressure can be given to the pressure plates with the help of thrust springs.

 - Hence, the pressure plate tends to move forward.